richard-hajek/godot-vm-docker/README.md

 - Execute `git submodule add git@github.com:meowxiik/godot-vm-docker.git addons/godot-vm-docker` in the project root

 ## Usage

 1. Enable plugin in Project -> Project Settings -> Plugins
-2. Add node `VM Bridge Manager` under the root of your project.
-It *MUST* be directly beneath the project root node.
-3. Add node `Computer`
+2. Add node `Computer`
-4. Open the `Computer` node in inspector, set a Dockerfile, for example:
+3. Open the `Computer` node in inspector, set a Dockerfile, for example:
  ```
  FROM busybox
  CMD sh
  ```
-5. Add control `Terminal`
+4. Add control `Terminal`
-6. When you want to open a terminal for a computer execute `terminalNode.Open(computerNode)`
+5. When you want to open a terminal for a computer execute `terminalNode.Open(computerNode)`

+## Specification

+See Specifications.md detailed description of relevant classes.

 ## Troubleshooting